rosin-project/rxros2/README_PY.md

 ### Creating a RxROS2 Node using the create_node function

-The other other way to create a RxROS2 node is by using the function call `rxros2.create_node`.
+The other way to create a RxROS2 node is by using the function call `rxros2.create_node`.
 This is done as follows:

 ```python
 import rclpy